robertpiosik/CodeWebChat/README.md

 - Yuanbao
 - Z.AI

-> <small>**Legal Disclaimer:** The extension does only basic web interactions to start a new conversation.
-The injected _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.</small>
+> <small>**Legal disclaimer:** The injected _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.</small>

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

 CWC is not limited to chatbot initializations.
-To use built-in API tools, bring your own keys (BYOK) for any OpenAI-API compatible model provider.
+To use built-in API tools, bring your own key (BYOK) for any OpenAI-API compatible model provider.

 **🛠️ Edit Context** \
-Modify files based on natural language instructions.
+Modify, create or delete files based on natural language instructions.

 **🛠️ Code Completions** \
 Get accurate code-at-cursor from state-of-the-art reasoning models.